 When looking for your oaks, it's also helpful to check out what's going on under the tree.
 Stick to trees that don't have a lot of underbrush so that finding the acorns isn't a chore.
 Finally, when going out to gather acorns, find ones that don't look like they've been sitting on the ground for a while, because they might have started germinating.
 Squeeze the acorn - if its shell is pretty hard, you're likely good to go.

 On the list of other things to consider when foraging for acorns: bugs.
 As in bugs within the acorn.
 If you were a curious (nerdy) kid like me, you've split open a fair share of acorns and maybe were surprised to find a bug inside.
 In most cases, these are the larvae of acorn weevils or other insects.
 I can't blame them - a nutrient-packed, well-protected acorn sounds like the perfect spot for me if I was a baby bug.
-But I can also understand not wanting to chop up acorns only to fund you've sliced up a bunch of insects, too.
+But I can also understand not wanting to chop up acorns only to find you've sliced up a bunch of insects, too.

 You can check if your acorns are buggy while still at the tree.
 In some cases you'll be able to tell if your acorns are infested because there will be a little hole in the hull of the acorn, which means the bug has eaten its fill and left home.
 You can also smash open a couple of acorns to see if you have any insect stowaways.
 If you find a bunch of infested acorns, move on to the next oak.